unwriter/datacash/README.md

 datacash.send(DSL)
 ```

-If you want to build a transaction but save it for later or export it, you can instead call:
+Want to instead build a transaction but save it for later or export it?
+Just call:

 ```
 datacash.build(DSL, function(error, tx) {